Eagle Hill School: Greenwich school

-It is also a highly reputable school for students with learning disabilities, and for eight consecutive years, the school has earned a "school of excellence" distinction listing by the National Association of Special Education Teachers.
+It is also a school for students with learning disabilities.

+Notable alumni include the actress Julia Garner (born 1994).

 Southport School

-The Southport School, previously known as Eagle Hill Southport School (EHSS), is a co-educational day school in historic Southport village, Connecticut, enrolling children ages 6 to 15.
-It was founded in 1985 by a group of educators from the Eagle Hill-Greenwich School, including the founding headmaster, Len Tavormina.
-EHSS is located in the former Pequot School Building on the same site where Southport's elementary school and community center have stood since 1855.
-The classic brick building was erected in 1918, replacing an older wooden structure.
-Closed as a school in 1972, the historic building was later acquired by the Southport Conservancy as a treasured landmark.
-The year 1985 saw its rebirth as a school when it was leased to EHSS under the direction of Headmaster Len Tavormina.
+The Southport School, previously known as Eagle Hill Southport School (EHSS), is a co-educational day school in Southport village, Connecticut, enrolling children aged 6 to 15.
+It was set up in 1985 by a group of educators from the Eagle Hill-Greenwich School, including the founding headmaster, Len Tavormina.
+EHSS is in the former Pequot School Building on the same site where Southport's elementary school and community center have stood since 1855.
+The brick building was erected in 1918, replacing an older wooden structure.
+Closed as a school in 1972, the building was later acquired by the Southport Conservancy as a landmark.
+The year 1985 saw its rebirth as a school when it was leased to EHSS under the direction of headmaster Len Tavormina.
 EHSS holds a 99-year lease on the building.

-Extensive renovations throughout the 1990s transformed the building's interior into a model day school environment.
-Classrooms, tutorial rooms, offices, staff resource center, curriculum center, and spacious common room were all specially adapted to comfortably serve Eagle Hill's unique educational offerings.

-Tavormina retired in 2013, making way for EHSS’ second headmaster: Ben Powers, an educator with deep experience in language-based learning differences, like dyslexia, and ADHD and executive functioning differences.
-Under Powers’ leadership, EHSS has aligned its program with the huge shifts happening in the learning difference community, thanks to burgeoning brain-based research.
-Since his arrival, EHSS launched an updated middle school program for sixth, seventh, and eighth graders; focused on incorporating assistive technology into the program; integrated a speech and language pathologist into the program; and, instituted an executive function coaching model.
-In addition, all of the staff is trained and accredited in the Orton-Gillingham approach.
+Tavormina retired in 2013, making way for EHSS' second headmaster, Ben Powers.
+Since his arrival, EHSS launched an updated middle school program for sixth, seventh, and eighth graders; focused on incorporating assistive technology into the program; integrated a speech and language pathologist into the program; and instituted an executive function coaching model.
+All of the staff is trained and accredited in the Orton-Gillingham approach.

-In November 2017, the school changed its name to The Southport School through an all school community event.
+In November 2017, the school changed its name to the Southport School.